 We are now offering chocolate tours to interested visitors.
-During the tour
+During the tour we demonstrate the

 |